mridulChhipa/the-trust-gambit-app/README.md

 	npm run dev
 	```
 	This spawns the Next.js dev server (`npm run dev:next`) and the Socket.IO bridge (`npm run dev:ws`).
+	The relay defaults to port 3001; override with `SOCKET_PORT` and supply trusted origins via `SOCKET_ALLOWED_ORIGINS` when running in other environments.
 - Build for production:
 	```bash
 	npm run build